Facet Joint Cysts

 • 4.
 Spinal Instability: Micro-movements in unstable segments cause repeated joint stress.
 NCBIOrthobullets

 • 6.
-Acute Trauma: A fall or accident can tear the synovial lining, leading to fluid leakage.
+Trauma: A fall or accident can tear the synovial lining, leading to fluid leakage.
 NCBIOrthobullets

 • 9.
 Facet Joint Effusion: Excess fluid accumulation stresses the capsule.
 NCBIOrthobullets